Mangolycheematcha/strategic-petrol-price-cycles-sydney/README.md

 ## Raw Data Demonstration

 This repository includes a small reproducibility demonstration using NSW FuelCheck monthly price history data.
-The first demo processes March 2026 FuelCheck data, filters for Sydney metro U91 observations, constructs a daily average price series and exports a figure.
+The current demo processes March 2026 FuelCheck data, filters for Sydney metro U91 observations, constructs a daily average petrol price series, exports a processed CSV file, and generates a reproducible visualisation.

-The purpose of this section is not to replicate a full econometric price-cycle detection study.
-Instead, it demonstrates that the project can be extended into a reproducible data workflow using publicly available station-level fuel price data.
+This demonstration is designed as a proof of workflow rather than a full econometric price-cycle detection exercise.
+It shows how publicly available station-level fuel price data can be transformed into an analytical time-series output suitable for further market-cycle analysis.

+The March 2026 sample captures an upward price-restoration phase in Sydney U91 petrol prices, followed by a short high-price plateau.
+It should not be interpreted as a complete petrol price cycle because the sample does not cover a full trough-to-peak-to-trough sequence.
+A longer multi-month dataset would be required for formal cycle detection, lead-lag analysis, failed-restoration identification, and anomaly scoring.

+Outputs from this demonstration include:

+a cleaned daily average Sydney U91 price dataset;
+a reproducible Python notebook;
+a March 2026 daily average price figure;
+a foundation for future FuelCheck-based cycle detection work.

 ## Status